 Top Train Rides & Activities for Kids In & Around Sydney

-Kids love trains!
+It's no secret that kids love trains!
 Boys and girls alike are entranced by the clickety-clack and chugga-chug of engines from the time they are tots.
 Trains on the telly have always been on high rotation at my house, starting with Thomas and Friends, Driver Dan’s Story Train and Dinosaur Train.
 Moving on, of course, to the famous Hogwarts Express featured in Harry Potter!

-1. Scenic Railway.
+Scenic Railway.
 Scenic World, Blue Mountains

-Scenic World in the Blue Mountains offers a variety of different experiences and they are all spectacular (Read this article for the best bits).
+Scenic World in the Blue Mountains offers a variety of different experiences and they are all spectacular (Read this for the best bits).
 And for the train mad, the Scenic Railway is the main attraction.
 It’s the steepest incline railway in the world, with a 415m descent which takes you through a cliff side tunnel down into an ancient rainforest.
 The ride itself is quite short but from here, you can explore the Scenic Walkway; 2.8kms of boardwalk through the ancient rainforest, including 380 metres of wheelchair and pram accessible terrain.
 The scenery is amazing, with plenty of great family photo opportunities.

 Catch the Scenic Cableway back up the incline – it’s the steepest aerial cable car in the Southern Hemisphere.
 If you have time, check out the Scenic Skyway.
-It takes you on a 720 metre journey, 270m above ancient ravines and dazzling waterfalls, over Jurassic rainforests.
-You’ll get 360 degree views of the iconic Three Sisters, Katoomba Falls, the Jamison Valley and best of all, the floor slides away to reveal a glass bottom so you really do feel as if you’re floating on air!
+It takes you on a 720-metre journey, 270m above ancient ravines and dazzling waterfalls, over Jurassic rainforests.
+You’ll get 360-degree views of the iconic Three Sisters, Katoomba Falls, the Jamison Valley and best of all, the floor slides away to reveal a glass bottom so you really do feel as if you’re floating on air!
 Scenic World is very family friendly and all experiences are suitable for children of any age.

 Powerhouse Museum, Ultimo

 For a warm-up, check out the fabulous Powerhouse Museum.
 A visit to Australia’s most popular museum is one of our all time favourite low-cost activities for kids in Sydney.
 It is the perfect rainy day destination and best of all, the Museum is suitable for toddlers right through to young adults.

 The first exhibition you’ll come to is Locomotive No. 1.
 Our kids were literally speechless and completely awestruck the first time they caught eyes on this magnificent old engine.
 On permanent display, Locomotive No. 1 hauled NSW’s first passenger train.
 Peek through the train’s window and see characters from the 1800′s and listen to snippets of their conversation.
-This locomotive is one of the most important objects in the Museum’s collection, and has been in the Museum’s possession for more than 120 years.
+This locomotive is one of the most important objects in the Museum’s collection and has been in the Museum’s possession for more than 120 years.

 Make your way to the Transport exhibition on level 2 which features trains and trams as well as cars, space craft and horse and carriage.
-Here you’ll find Locomotive 1243, one of the few surviving 19th century passenger locomotives built in NSW.
+Here you’ll find Locomotive 1243, one of the few surviving 19th-century passenger locomotives built in NSW.
 Kids can step on board and blow the whistle and hear characters from the 1800′s discussing their roles on board the great trains in days gone by.

-One of Trainworks biggest special events is their Day Out With Thomas (Saturday and Sunday 25-26 March 2017).
+One of Trainworks biggest special events is their Day Out With Thomas running several times throughout the year.
 Thomas and his friends visit on selected weekends during school holidays.
 Meet the full-sized Thomas the Tank Engine and take a genuine steam train ride from Sodor Island Railway Station pulled by Donald the black engine, see Toby, Henry and the Fat Controller as he oversees all of the exciting activities on offer.
-The day includes mini-train rides, Thomas movie, jumping castles, inflatable slide, face painting and story telling.
+The day includes mini-train rides, Thomas movie, jumping castles, inflatable slide, face painting and storytelling.
 Read ellaslist Explorer Sarah’s review of her family day out with Thomas.

 Take A Miniature Train Ride